Update: ‘Safety’ section added.

 MG4 EV Trim | MG4 EV Price |

-In the UK, the prices of the MG4 EV start at GBP 25,995.
-Production takes place at SAIC’s Ningde factory in China, suggests images circulating in the local media (view on d1ev.com).
-The facility is Asia’s largest automobile plant.
+In the UK, the prices of the MG4 EV start at GBP 26,995 (USD 34,440).
+Production takes place at SAIC’s Ningde factory in China, which is Asia’s largest automobile plant.
+The MG4 has proved to be a big hit in the UK.
+In Q1 2023, it was the second-best-selling electric car, with over 5,200 units delivered during the three-month period.

 Safety